aranair/aranair.github.io/source/posts/2016-12-05-aws-ecs-elasticsearch-cluster.html.markdown

 In my case, my task definitions were set to 1gb and the Elasticsearch service was running with a default of 1gb heap size.
 After deploying to ECS, I noticed my docker container was just repeatedly getting stopped and restarted by the ECS agent.
-For the love of my life, I couldn't figure it out why for a long time.

 There were no errors; and elasticsearch logs just announced that it was shutting itself down, gracefully.

-And then I tweaked the container hard limits on ECS and the restarts stopped.
-Then I realised, it was a combination of the heap size that the Elasticsearch service was using and the hard memory limit of the container that shut it down.
+At that point, I tweaked the memory hard limits via the task definitions in ECS and the restarts stopped.
+The heap size that the Elasticsearch service was using was hitting beyond the hard memory limit of the container; so the containers was repeatedly asked to restart.

-So if you deploy these docker containers to ECS, its good practice to set a hard memory limit to the ECS task definition!
+So if you're deploying these docker containers to ECS, **its good practice to set a hard memory limit to the ECS task definition!**

 Ontop of that, you should also run the containers with the environment variable `ES_HEAP_SIZE=2g`.
 The value there should be roughly half the size of the hard memory limit in ECS to prevent the above scenario from happening.